xyperine/Icons-Creator/README.md

 ### Install

 1. Download the .unitypackage file from the [latest release](https://github.com/xyperine/Icons-Creator/releases/tag/v0.2.3)
-2. Import it in the Unity
+2. Import it to Unity

 ## Future :crystal_ball: